Luis Arraez Player Props: Marlins vs. White Sox

 White Sox Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the White Sox pitching staff ranks sixth in MLB.

-- The White Sox have the 24th-ranked team ERA among all league pitching staffs (4.69).
+- The White Sox's 4.63 team ERA ranks 23rd among all MLB pitching staffs.

-- White Sox pitchers combine to give up the second-most home runs in baseball (89 total, 1.4 per game).
+- The White Sox allow the third-most home runs in baseball (90 total, 1.4 per game).

-- Cease gets the start for the White Sox, his 14th of the season.
-He is 3-3 with a 4.63 ERA and 74 strikeouts in 68 2/3 innings pitched.
+- Kopech makes the start for the White Sox, his 13th of the season.
+He is 3-5 with a 4.33 ERA and 79 strikeouts in 68 2/3 innings pitched.

-- His last appearance came on Saturday against the Detroit Tigers, when the righty tossed 5 1/3 innings, surrendering one earned run while allowing two hits.
+- In his last appearance on Sunday, the righty threw seven innings against the Detroit Tigers, allowing two earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.